How Does Tinfoil Compare to Apple Private Cloud Compute?

 -

-In the late 60’s / early 70’s, computer hardware and systems where growing in complexity and delivering more power and capacities than ever before.
-Nevertheless, the lack of correct abstraction to these systems lead to a Software Crisis.
-This was solved by the invention object-oriented programming, which gave a clear abstraction to tie data and programs. ↩
+In the late 60’s / early 70’s, computer hardware and systems were growing in complexity and delivering more power and capacities than ever before.
+Nevertheless, the lack of correct abstraction to these systems led to a Software Crisis.
+This was solved by the invention of object-oriented programming, which gave a clear abstraction to tie data and programs. ↩

 -

-Gramine, previously Graphene or LibOS aimed at making off-the-shelf applications run inside of SGX. ↩
+Gramine, previously Graphene or LibOS aimed at making off-the-shelf applications run inside SGX. ↩

 -